vzexg-2/SocT/README.md

 # SocT
-SocT is a ddos tool that can pierce through layer7, current version can only send max of 7-11K per request, next version will be more than that ( Relying on how fast your internet connection and your device )
+SocT is a ddos tool that can pierce through layer7 ( Relying on how fast your internet connection and your device )

 SocT included with Cloudflare Bypass function.